majic79/Blender-AC3D/README.md

 ##Known Issues:
 If exporting when in Edit mode, it will not export the last edits done in Edit mode.
 Best is to export when in Object mode.
+When importing lines, they cannot be assigned UV coordinates as Blender does not support that.
+When exporting lines, they will always be smooth shaded and have the DefaultWhite material, due to limitations in Blender.

 ##Things to come:
 * I want to have an option to overwrite, or to prompt the operator if they want to overwrite textures on an export